linuxchd/linuxchad.github.io/README.md

-# Chad's Guide in Installing Arch
+# Chd's Guide in Installing Arch

 This guide will show step-by-step how to Install Arch Linux on UEFI mode like a Chad.